tatsumoto-ren/tatsumoto-ren.github.io/blog/faq.md

 then the next time you make a card that has that word in it, you don't have to change it to kanji because it's not the **target word** anymore.

+### If a word has more than one kanji spellings, which do I mine?

+Try putting each spelling in a search engine.
+Mine the one that brings more results.

 ### How can I improve at reading Japanese names?

 Make an Anki deck and fill it with Japanese names.